Nola’s gem lifts Phillies over Braves 2-1

 Nola (7-6) had struggled since June 1 with a 6.10 ERA in his last eight starts before this one.
 He also missed two starts during that time due to contact tracing related to COVID-19.

 On Sunday, he was effective early, getting light contact and strikeouts against a Braves lineup that had romped to 15 runs and 17 hits on Saturday night.

+“That’s why he’s one of the better ones in the game,” Braves manager Brian Snitker said.
+“That was a good game.
+That’s an old-fashioned pitchers’ duel.
+You don’t see that too often.”

 Eleven of Atlanta’s first 12 outs came from either strikeouts or plays made by Philadelphia infielders.

 The biggest challenge for Nola came in the seventh.
 Riley lead off with a double to the gap in left-center field.
 However, he was unable to score when Segura’s diving stop and throw robbed Dansby Swanson of a hit for the first out of the inning.
 Nola got Abraham Almonte to pop out to shallow left, and Guillermo Heredia’s groundout to third ended the threat.

+“That play was unbelievable,” Nola said.
+“That play gave me a chance to get out of the inning.”

 Toussaint (1-1) matched Nola pitch for pitch for most of the afternoon.
-However, his lone mistake came when Segura led off the fourth by turning on an inside split-finger fastball and hit it into the first row of the left-field bleachers for his sixth homer of the season for a 1-0 Phillies lead.
+However, his lone mistake came when Segura led off the fourth by turning on an inside split-finger fastball and hitting it into the first row of the left-field bleachers for his sixth homer of the season for a 1-0 Phillies lead.

 Torreyes added to the lead in the eighth when he hit his fourth homer of the year — this one coming off Atlanta reliever Chris Martin.
 That loomed large when Riley turned on Nola’s fastball for his 17th homer of the season to end the shutout bid.
 Suarez came in to strike out Swanson and end the game.